dotnet/docs-aspire/docs/storage/azure-storage-queues-component.md

     settings => settings.HealthChecks = false);
 ```

-You can also setup the `QueueClientOptions` using `Action<IAzureClientBuilder<QueueServiceClient, QueueClientOptions>> configureClientBuilder` delegate, the second parameter of the `AddAzureQueueService` method.
+You can also set up the `QueueClientOptions` using `Action<IAzureClientBuilder<QueueServiceClient, QueueClientOptions>> configureClientBuilder` delegate, the second parameter of the `AddAzureQueueService` method.
 For example, to set the first part of user-agent headers for all requests issues by this client:

 ```csharp
 builder.AddAzureQueueService(